EcoRewards/ecorewards.co.uk/_posts/2020-05-31-green-travel-rewards-in-bracknell.md

 lastmod: 2020-05-31 02:00:00
 description: >-
-  With the beautiful new pedestrianised Lexicon Centre and well-designed cycleways, Bracknell Forest is already leading the way when it comes to encouraging walking and cycling.
-A new initiative from Bracknell Forest Council wants to capitalise on the behavioural shift that has come about as a result of the pandemic lockdown.
-With more people walking and cycling and less cars on the road there has been a marked improvement in air quality, not just in Bracknell but all around the globe.
+  With the beautiful new pedestrianised Lexicon Centre and well-designed cycleways, Bracknell Forest is already leading the way
 layout: blog
 navigation: false
 image: green-travel-rewards-in-bracknell/reader.jpg